AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

 After you verify Fastly services on the Staging site, repeat the upgrade process in the Production environment.

 >[!TIP]
 >
->We do not recommend replacing existing default snippets with a custom version that has the same name.
-If you do customize the default snippet, you must verify and update those snippets after you upgrade the Fastly module.
-For details on custom VCL, see [Custom Fastly VCL snippets](fastly-vcl-custom-snippets.md).

->[!TIP]
->
->If you experience problems setting up your Fastly configuration, you can visit the _Support knowledge base_ and use the [Adobe Commerce Fastly troubleshooter](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/magento-fastly-troubleshooter.html).
+> If you have issues with Fastly services in your Adobe Commerce environments, see the [Adobe Commerce Fastly troubleshooter](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/magento-fastly-troubleshooter.html).